I'billin: Education

 In 1965 Abuna Elias Chacour, an Arab Christian from Kafr Bir'im, later Archbishop of Galilee, established a school open to all local children, regardless of religious affiliation.
 This developed into the Mar Elias Educational Institutions, an educational complex consisting of a kindergarten, elementary school, junior high school, high school.
 And formerly used to include a college and a university.
 The educational complex is located on Jabal al-Ghoul (Hill of Demons), on property belonging to the Melkite Church.
 The hill has been renamed Jabal al-Nour (Hill of Light).

 "Mar Elias University" was established in 2003, claiming to be the first Arab university in Israel, though it is not officially holding a University status.
 It is recognized by the Council for Higher Education in Israel as a campus and operates as a branch of the University of Indianapolis in the United States.
 But the Israeli government ordered its closure hence it was turned into Mar Elias High School, part of the Mar Elias Educational Institutions.

 Economy

 Ibillin historically depended on agriculture, especially the growth of sheets and vegetables (most notably cucumbers).
 Ibillin is also one of only municipalities in Israel that are allowed to raise pigs and to house pig farms on its land and it exports to multiple Arab Christian and Russian restaurants and factories all throughout Israel who sell pork products (most notably the Russian "Marcel Brothers - אחים מרסל" company based in Haifa).

-Ibillin also relies on tourism to the Daoud Courtyard Open Air Museum, where one can visit the house of Saint Mariam Bawardi.